No products in the cart.

 If noise becomes an issue in a room where you have already installed a hollow core door and you don’t want to deal with the hassle of replacing it, check out our sound-blocking panels for doors.
 This product is designed to hang over almost any door to help block sound.
 Whenever it’s in use, it can be sealed to the wall using velcro or magnets for extra door soundproofing performance.
 Then, when you don’t need it, it rolls up and stay in place with the attached straps.

-With hollow core doors, you may even consider pairing the soundproofing door cover with a white noise machine.
+With hollow core doors, you may even consider pairing the soundproofing door cover with a white noise machine, door sweeps, and door seals.
 The white noise machine will work to mask any sounds that the door cover may not be able to fully block.
 It helps raise the ambient noise level in a room so that sudden or distracting noises are not as noticeable as usual.
+Door sweeps and seals are used to close up any gaps around the perimeter of doors, since sound can flank, or leak, through these spaces.

 Soundproof Solid Core Doors